WilliamJBrown/WatcherDocker/README.md

 You will have to manually download the post processing scripts from: https://github.com/nosmokingbandit/watcher

+You can locate the scripts in the [post scripts](https://github.com/nosmokingbandit/watcher/tree/master/post%20scripts) folder.

 From there you will have to take the NZBGet or Sabnzb scripts and put them in your appropriate install directory for your choice of downloader.